-Organic-mat shingles have an organic base which is often made up of cellulose fibers or a paper-based material and is coated with asphalt.
+Organic-mat shingles have an organic base that is often made up of cellulose fibers or a paper-based material and is coated with asphalt.

-On the other hand, fibreglass shingles have a fiberglass base and are saturated with a waterproof asphalt layer, topped with ceramic granules.
+On the other hand, fiberglass shingles have a fiberglass base and are saturated with a waterproof asphalt layer, topped with ceramic granules.

 Deciding between the two can be difficult, but that’s why we’re here to help you make the best decision for your home.

 Fiberglass shingles are renowned for their strength and durability.
 They are excellent at repelling water, are fire-resistant, and are great for homes in warmer climates.

 The ceramic granules are excellent at reflecting harmful UV rays, and because they’re made up of less asphalt than the organic-mat shingles, they are an environmentally friendly alternative.
 With regular maintenance and care, you can expect your fiberglass shingle roof to last between 20 and 50 years.

 However, compared to the organic-mat shingle, they are the pricier option.
 Homeowners can expect to pay between $8000 to $16000 for their fiberglass roof, depending on the roof’s size, slope, and pitch.
 Fiberglass shingles are not the best insulators; therefore, they’re not the best roofing option for homes in cold climates.

 Organic mat shingles are an excellent roofing material for homeowners looking for affordable yet reliable roofing.
 These shingles are coated with a layer of asphalt that provides them with strength and durability.
 It also helps the shingle last longer.